 While many people entertain the idea of opening a restaurant, few manage to actually make the leap.
-Opening a restaurant is a big venture, and it’s certainly not for everyone.
-With long hours and many tasks to juggle -- designing a new menu, choosing a location, hiring the right chef -- it can be overwhelming, to say the least.
+It’s a big venture, and with the demanding long hours and serious multitasking involved — including the design of a new menu, selecting a location, and hiring a whole team — the prospect can be overwhelming, to say the least.

 Mistake #3: Getting stuck in the restaurant licensing and permits process.

-We’ve talked about licenses and permits before.
 You may need a foodservice license, a liquor license, a music license, a certificate of occupancy, and an assortment of other licenses and permits depending on your state’s regulations.
-You will most likely have to pay to apply for these licenses and permits, and you may have to give away sensitive information in order to get approved.
-In the Restaurant Startup Kit, we share a coveted resource for licensing and permits research, as well as examples of government web pages with application portals.
+You will most likely have to pay to apply for these licenses and permits, and fill out several applications and forms get approved.
+This process can take time, so don’t leave it for the last minute.
+Make a plan of action and stay on top of deadlines to have everything ready in time for opening day.

 Work with a professional on these — a laywer, accountant, or both — who has experience with restaurant licensing in your area.

 A great staff makes for a great restaurant.
 Your servers are powerful assets, as they're your eyes and ears on the floor — and you need to be able to trust them to deliver an unparalleled customer experience.
 And your cooks are the heart of your restaurant, producing the food that your community will hopefully love and come back for.
 And your dishwasher is critical, too: a no-show from a dishwasher brings the entire restaurant to a halt.

 That's why it's important to make sure your hiring process is the best it can be.
 Focus your efforts on hiring the perfect head chef first, then post job openings for managers, waitstaff, and other positions depending on the style of your restaurant.
 To learn more about onboarding, check out this guide about How to Onboard Restaurant Employees.